Curtis's Charm: Production

 Filming began in April 1995, and took place over five weeks.
 It was shot on black and white 16 mm film.

 Release

-Curtis's Charm premiered at the Toronto International Film Festival on September 11, 1995.
+Curtis's Charm premiered at the Toronto International Film Festival on September 11, 1995, where it won a special jury citation for Best Canadian Feature Film.

-Awards and nominations
+Accolades

 The film garnered two Genie Award nominations at the 17th Genie Awards in 1996: